-Application for Degree Outline.
-After completing 45-60 semester hours, students should request a degree outline through the college academic advising center.
-When the outline is approved by the appropriate college dean, it will list all courses required for graduation.
-The outline should be used to determine which courses to take at each registration.
-Students receiving Veteran Administration Educational Assistance must provide the Office of Veteran Affairs with a copy of the degree outline in the semester following completion of 45-60 semester hours or completion of the core curriculum, whichever occurs first.
-The outline must be supplied before the student requests certification for subsequent semesters.
+Application for Degree Audit.
+After completing 45-60 semester hours, students should request a degree audit through the college academic advising center or through their major department, as determined by college guidelines.
+When the audit is approved by the appropriate college dean or dean's representative, it will list all courses required for graduation.
+Students also have the option to run their own unofficial audit at any time before seeing their advisor.
+The audit should be used to determine which courses to take at each registration.

-Application for Degree Summary.
-Students may apply for a degree summary from the appropriate college dean or college academic advising center according to their college guidelines.
-The summary will list the courses remaining to be taken as well as grade-point averages in all courses taken at SWT and in the major and minor fields of study.
-If any of the grade-point averages are below the minimums required for graduation, the summary can be used in deciding how to raise the averages in the remaining course work.
+It is highly recommended that students see their Academic Advisors to review their degree audits when within their last 30 hours prior to graduation.
+Students need to see that they have the appropriate grade-point averages in all courses taken at Texas State and in the major and minor fields of study.
+If any of the grade-point averages are below the minimums required for graduation, the degree audit can be used in deciding how to raise the averages in the remaining course work.

 Application for Degree.
-Students must indicate their intent to graduate during registration for their last semester (summer session I for August graduation).
-A \$20.00 graduation processing fee must be paid along with the usual registration fees.
-The student must also complete the degree application in the office of the appropriate college dean or academic advising center.
+Students must indicate their intent to graduate by applying for graduation within the first two weeks of their final long semester or summer session I for August graduation.
+The student must also complete the degree application using the online application on CatsWeb http://catsweb.txstate.edu/catsweb/ad/adwbadgra_instructions.htm.
 If a student fails to complete the required courses in time for a planned graduation, the student must reapply for the next graduation.
 Failure to apply for graduation on time may require the issuance of a statement of completion and may delay the awarding of the diploma until the following graduation.
 Because of the problem of receiving official transcripts in a timely fashion, students taking off-campus courses in their final semester should delay their application for graduation until the following semester.
 Graduation eligibility in any given semester is determined one day prior to graduation.
 Therefore, official transcripts of all transfer course work applied to a degree must be received in the Undergraduate Admissions Office not later than one day prior to graduation.

 Residency Requirements.
-To qualify for graduation with a bachelor's degree, a student must have been in residence at SWT for at least two long (fall or spring) semesters or 30 weeks in summer terms.
-A student must also complete at least 25 percent of the minimum number of semester hours required for the degree at SWT (at least 24 semester hours of which must be advanced).
-Additionally, at least 24 semester hours of the last 30 hours offered toward graduation must be taken at SWT.
-At least six hours of the advanced work included in the major must be done in residence.
+To qualify for graduation with a bachelor's degree, a student must have been in residence at Texas State for at least two long (fall or spring) semesters or 30 weeks in summer terms.
+A student must also complete, through Texas State coursework, at least 25 percent of the minimum number of semester hours required for the degree; within this requirement, at least 24 semester hours must be advanced and at least six hours of the advanced work must be completed in the major at Texas State.
+Additionally, at least 24 semester hours of the last 30 hours completed that are required for the degree must be taken at Texas State.
+Correspondence, extension, and off-campus coursework completed through Texas State may be applied toward residency requirements.
+Credit-by-examination may not be applied toward residency.

 Minimum Grade Requirements for Graduation.
-Before graduating from SWT, students must satisfy the following minimum grade requirements:
+Before graduating from Texas State, students must satisfy the following minimum grade requirements:

-Degrees without Teacher Certification (SWT minimums; individual departments/schools may have higher requirements listed later in this catalog):
+Degrees without Teacher Certification (Texas State minimums; individual departments/schools may have higher requirements listed later in this catalog):

-- 1. An SWT GPA of 2.00
+- 1. A Texas State GPA of 2.00

 - 2. A GPA of 2.25 in the major(s)

 - 3. A GPA of 2.00 in the minor(s)